 Fourteen hours.
 It took 14 hours to get to Costa Rica from my modest home in California to the town of Heredia.
 I had no expectations of what I would find there.
-I was told of the lack of infrastructure, small windy roads, and beautiful landscapes crafted from mountains and oceans.
+I was told of the lack of infrastructure, small winding roads, and beautiful landscapes crafted from mountains and oceans.

 And my life is forever changed.